Nuopel/Package_creation_pyprojecttoml/readme.md

         │   │   ├── __init__.py
         │   │   ├── module1.py # Example module within a subpackage.
 ```
+It's important to note that the package name in the src directory does not have to match the package name specified in setup.cfg, although they often do for simplicity.
+The name in setup.cfg is used for distribution and should be unique on repositories like PyPI, while the directory name in src is used within your code for imports.

-### 1.4 exemple folder
+### 1.4 example folder
 The examples folder is optional but recommended.
 It can contain example scripts that demonstrate how to use your package.
 For instance, you can have an example.py file showcasing your package's functionality.

 The current examples folder is both for learners to understand what a package is and how to create
 one.
-The tutorials inside this folder is the main course on how to package.
+The tutorials inside this folder are presenting what is a package in details and
+step-by-step tutorials on how to create and use a package inside python.

 ### 1.5 Purpose of the 'tests' Directory in Python Packages (optional)